The Dynamic DNS URL:

 Things To Know About Dynamic DNS On The New System

-#2: If You Update an Hostname / A Record dynamically it will become a type "DYN" record
+- If you update a Hostname/A Record dynamically it will become a type 'DYN' record

 This was done to preserve backwards compatibility with existing domains and clients.
 You can still manually edit or modify a DYN record like any other kind of A record.

-#3: You can, and should use "auth tokens" in your Dynamic DNS updates rather than your account level password.
+- You can, and should use 'auth tokens' in your Dynamic DNS updates rather than your account level password

 Legacy ddns clients used your ZoneEdit username and password combo to authenticate Dynamic DNS requests.
 This is still allowed for backwards compatibility and will be permitted for some unspecified amount of time (at some point we will force switch over to auth tokens).